Back to Special Missions

 “We were making more trips to the West Coast and places like Texas, Colorado and Wyoming.
 We needed a larger aircraft that could make the nonstop trips faster and more comfortably,” said Bill Torphy, Rogers Group Director of Aviation and Chief Pilot.

-It was the CITATION LATITUDE jet which combined needed range and cabin comfort with low operating costs, a pairing that maximized the value of business aviation for the company without significantly impacting its bottom line.
+It was the Citation Latitude jet which combined needed range and cabin comfort with low operating costs, a pairing that maximized the value of business aviation for the company without significantly impacting its bottom line.

 Finding the right aircraft for the mission

 Torphy and Rogers Group wanted to transition into a larger aircraft that could operate similarly to their company - efficiently, but capable of greater performance.
-Click on each one of the company’s mission profile features and see why the Latitude aircraft is the perfect fit.
+Click on each one of the company’s mission profile features and see why the Latitude is the perfect fit.

 The midsize Latitude seats up to nine passengers.
 A flat floor and a six-foot stand-up cabin provides the space needed to stretch out and get comfortable.